-All students registered with Student Wellbeing, Learning and Welfare Support are entitled to additional support from the Library, including:
+All students registered with Student Wellbeing, Learning, and Welfare Support are entitled to additional support from the Library, including:

-- option for materials to be created in alternative formats.
+- Materials created in alternative formats

 In the Library you will find: